'Joring Sport and Canicross

 This is a bit of a deviation from my Photography work, but anyone who knows me is aware that I am passionate about dogs and have an incredible soft spot for working breeds.
 I wrote this article for two Facebook pages I Admin on, Husky Training Community and Outback Dog Training Community.
 This article is meant to be an intro to the sport.
 I also have a skijoring specific article featured by SKIRACK too: What Skijoring is and How to Get Started with Your Dog

-Skijøring is an ancient method of transportation with roots that began thousands of years ago in Scandinavian countries.
+Skijøring (ski-joring) is an ancient method of transportation with roots that began thousands of years ago in Scandinavian countries.
 Traditionally “ski driving” was done with reindeer pulling drivers on skis, but more modern athletes utilize dogs or horses.
 Read on to learn how to train your dog for Skijoring or it's dryland counterpart, Canicross!
-This can even be adapted to Bikejoring or Dogsledding!
+This can even be adapted to Bikejoring, Scooterjoring, rollerblades, or Dogsledding!

 If you are content to let your dog run beside you, and that works for you both, then by all means, keep at it!
 There are many ways to enjoy running with your dog, this is just one of them.
-This post is meant for those who would like to get into the above sports or perhaps take advantage of an unnaturally smart dog, or one that has a penchant for pulling.
+This article is meant for those who would like to get into the above sports or perhaps take advantage of dog that could benefit from the structure of work, or one that has a penchant for pulling.
 Of course, there are many methods and schools of thought, so find what works for you!

 A dog trained with mushing commands should never pull harder than is asked of them.
 Dryland mushing and canicross is about partnership with your dog.
 You trust them to be in front and listen while you lead from the back.
 They trust you to never put them in a situation they cannot handle.
 For me and my dogs it is to the point where I now listen to my dog, even when I ask her one thing and she does another, she usually has a reason.
 If she says the snow is bad and we’re skijoring I don’t correct her for shifting over (if anything I thank her for avoiding ice!).
 A well-trained dog knows directions and key commands with managing the line and distance from you.
 Don’t worry if you don’t have this to start, it comes with experience on the go, for now, correct your learning pup, but learn to listen to them too.
 When you stop listening, they stop communicating.